salvacarrion/autonmt/docs/concepts/philosophy.md

 This is why the docs split the way they do: **data goes in and reports come out the same way no matter the backend; only the middle swaps.**

-→ How the contract works: [The toolkit abstraction](../architecture/toolkit-abstraction.md).
+→ How the contract works: [Choosing a backend](../guide/backends/choosing.md).

 ## 4. Reproducibility by construction { #reproducible }